nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 (insert successful deletion og `Test2` tag)

-4. Terrific!
+4. Wonderful!
 You have successfully deleted a tag.

 ### Viewing tags `[Coming soon in v1.5]`